When you are strolling down the poultry aisle, did you ever wonder about the history of the bird that is shrink-wrapped into that tidy little package?

 A Few Thoughts about Raising Your Own Chickens

 If you are fed up with the quality or availability of eggs in your area, you may want to consider a backyard barnyard.
 Beyond the obvious advantage of a continual supply of wonderfully fresh eggs, there are other advantages:

-- Chemical-free bug and weed control
+- Toxin-free bug and weed control

 - Manufacturing of the world's best fertilizer